 It was a mammoth job and very satisfying to see it all finished at the end.
 One word to describe our endeavour is GRIT.

 Chris is the machines man, a mechanic by trade.
 He’s more of an engineer, creating and inventing equipment that will make the job easier and more efficient.
 As long as it has a motor/hydraulics attached, he can turn his hand to anything.
 He loves working on the land and using his machinery.

-Jackie is more relaxed, working on the land with the woofers and making sure the vines are happy.
-Coming from a sales background, Jackie enjoys the company of others.
-Sipping a glass or two of wine helps as well.
+Jackie is more relaxed, worked on the land for the first 7 years with woofers.
+Now you will find her in the Tasting Room and Bar.
+Coming from a sales background, Jackie enjoys the company of others and sipping a glass or two of wine helps as well.